 This conclusion was the basis for Track 1 of our work: reviewing accountability, transparency, and participation in ICANN with respect to the designated community of each SO/AC and Group.
 We were keen to examine the extent to which SO/AC/Groups were reaching out to, and open to, members of their designated community who were not yet participating.
-In Track 1 we recommend 25 [good practices] that each SO/AC/Group should implement, to the extent these practices are applicable and an improvement over present practices.
+In Track 1 we recommend 25 Good Practices that each SO/AC/Group should implement, to the extent these practices are applicable and an improvement over present practices.
 We do not recommend that implementation of these practices be required.
 Nor do we recommend any changes to the ICANN bylaws.
-We do recommend that Operational Standards for periodic Organizational Reviews conducted by ICANN could include an assessment of [good practices] implementation.
+We do recommend that Operational Standards for periodic Organizational Reviews conducted by ICANN could include an assessment of Good Practices implementation in the AC/SO subject to the review.